 My pineapple scrap vinegar grew a mother of vinegar, which I then used to brew wine vinegar with leftover wine to prevent all kinds of waste.

-“Raid” is a bit of an exaggeration… I recently gave a workshop at the Menlo Park library on fermentation.
+I recently gave a workshop at the Menlo Park library on fermentation.
 I love facilitating workshops.
 The audience is so enthusiastic to learn about zero-waste cooking, fermenting, sourdough baking, produce bag sewing and so on.
-I thought homemade cleaners might make another great workshop but quickly realized it would last […]
+I thought homemade cleaners might make another great workshop but quickly realized it would last only a few minutes.
+It would go […]

 When we first went plastic-free, cleaning presented a big challenge.
 How would we wash our dishes without plastic bottles filled with dish soap (not to mention filled with microbeads)?
 Sponges, made of plastic, come wrapped in yet more plastic.
 And how would we dispose of wet, stinky garbage?
 We found pretty simple solutions for all of […]

 Click here to go straight to the recipe This winter, I hoarded orange peels compulsively.
-I found so many uses for them: chai tea, candied citrus peels, frozen zest, fire starters too apparently although I didn’t have much luck with those—or perhaps I did seeing as I didn’t burn down my kitchen.
-I also used some […]
+I found so many uses for them: a looseleaf chai blend, candied citrus peels, frozen zest, fire starters too apparently although I didn’t have much luck with those—or perhaps I did seeing as I didn’t burn down my kitchen.
+I also […]

 Updated 09/24/22 In my home, homemade vinegar has been the Holy Grail of scratch cooking.
 My daughter MK tried a few years ago and came very close, but flies invaded her apple scraps and ruined it.
 It sure smelled great though as I tossed it onto the compost.
 I have tried making vinegar a couple of […]